dw4ss/streamthunder-demo-website/README.md

 **Getting Started**

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Download the Depoyed version to deploy the project on a live server.

 **Prerequisites**

-xampp
+xampp or server

 **Installing locally**

 Download the project in your local machine xampp > htdocs directory

+**Installing on server**

+Upload the project via FTP in your public directory

 **Authors**